Niaratho/kafka-workshop/02_producer/README.md

     - `batch.size`: 20, 200, 2000, 20000
 3. Repeat the experiment using a **sync** producer instead of an async one. **How to explain the difference?**

+**Learning Objectives**
+- understanding the tradeoff between reliability and producer latency
+- understanding the implications of actively waiting for a broker's response

 ## Level 2.3 - Partitioning behavior
 By default, Kafka assigns a message to a partition by using a dedicated function.
 In this exercise, we want to assign